Denver Seminary’s COVID-19 FAQs

 There are currently no travel restrictions from the CDC.

-According to the Center for Disease Control (CDC), this is a rapidly evolving situation and CDC will provide updated information and guidance as it becomes available.
+The Center for Disease Control (CDC), provides updated information and guidance as it becomes available.
 The CDC notes that the risk is higher for older populations as well as those with underlying medical conditions such as diabetes, heart disease, and lung disease.